peter-evans/blog/content/posts/github-actions-how-to-create-pull-requests-automatically.md

 Create Pull Request action will:

 1. Check for repository changes in the Actions workspace.
+This includes:
-This includes untracked (new) files as well as modified files.
+   - untracked (new) files
+   - tracked (modified) files
+   - commits made during the workflow that have not been pushed
 2. Commit all changes to a new branch, or update an existing pull request branch.
-3. Create a pull request to merge the new branch into the currently active branch executing the workflow.
+3. Create a pull request to merge the new branch into the base&mdash;the branch checked out in the workflow.

-There are many interesting use-cases for this type of action, such as...
+There are many interesting use cases for this type of action, such as...

 - Process management bots
 - Synchronization with external data sources